QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-08-01-dbatools-restapi.md

 ---
 title: Running dbatools as a REST API
 published: true
+excerpt: |
+    RESTful API that leverages dbatools to manage sql server instances without your application having PowerShell or dbatools
 ---

 # RESTful API that leverages dbatools to manage sql server instances without your application having PowerShell or dbatools